yharish991/go-indepth-jotting/channels/README.md

 ### Receiving and data process.

-1. Currently there is a send goroutine blocking on the channel, the buf is full
+1. Currently there is a send goroutine blocking on the channel.
+Recv from there.

 ```GO
 lock(&c.lock)